JMcInerneyLab/groot/readme.md

 [](toc)

 Installation
 ------------

 ### Prerequisites ###
-Groot runs under Python 3.6 and is installed using Pip.
+Groot runs under Python 3.6 and should be installed using Pip.
-In addition to these programs, you will also need some phylogenetic tools to conduct the actual analysis.
+* In addition to Python, you will also need some phylogenetic tools to conduct the actual analysis.
-Please download the the following, install, **and confirm that they work** from the command line before continuing to install Groot.
+* Please download the the following, install, **and confirm that they work** from the command line before continuing to install Groot.

 | Tool      | Purpose                | URL                                              |
 |-----------|------------------------|--------------------------------------------------|